Heinrick-Senna/Heinrick-Senna/README.md

 <h1> 👋 Hi, I’m @Heinrick-Senna _ I’m interested in Dev Front-End </h1>

 # 🤔 Who are you? #
-- I'am from Brazil
+- I'am from Brazil.
-- I study a lot of front-end stuff
+- I study a lot of front-end stuff.
-- I have a technical diploma in informatics for web
+- I have a technical diploma in informatics for web.
-- 2+ Years of experiêncie in front-end
+- 2+ Years of experiêncie in front-end.

 # 📖 What's you studing now? #
 - Typescript